Developmental stage theories: Neo-Piagetian theories

 Neo-Piagetian theories criticize and build on Piaget's work.
 Juan Pascaual-Leone was the first to propose a neo-Piagetian stage theory.
 Since that time several neo-Piagetian theories of cognitive development have been proposed.
 These include the theories of Robbie Case, Grame Halford, Andreas Demetriou and Kurt W. Fischer.
 The theory of Michael Commons' model of hierarchical complexity is also relevant.
 The description of stages in these theories is more elaborate and focuses on underlying mechanisms of information processing rather than on reasoning as such.
 In fact, development in information processing capacity is invoked to explain the development of reasoning.
-More stages are described (as many as 15 stages), with 4 being added beyond the stage of Formal operations.
+More stages are described (as many as 15), with 4 added beyond the stage of Formal operations.
 Most stage sequences map onto one another.
 Post-Piagetian stages are free of content and context and are therefore very general.

 Other related theories

 Lawrence Kohlberg (b.1927) in his stages of moral development described how individuals developed moral reasoning.
 Kohlberg agreed with Piaget's theory of moral development that moral understanding is linked to cognitive development.
 His three levels were categorized as: preconventional, conventional, and postconventional, all of which have two sub-stages.
-James W. Fowler (b.1940), and his stages of faith development theory, builds off of both Piaget's and Kohlberg's schemes.
+James W. Fowler (b.1940) and his stages of faith development theory build off of both Piaget's and Kohlberg's schemes.